 With Creative Fabrica you’ve got two payment options.

-1 – you can buy individual items (graphic packs, fonts, whatever) and you have it to own.
+You can buy individual items (graphic packs, fonts, whatever) and you have them to own.

 Creative Fabrica licenses